 - Dissatisfaction with previous ear surgery

 Why choose Dr. Ardesh?

-- Dr. Ardesh is a dual board-certified facial plastic and reconstructive surgeon in Los Angeles who is well respected in his field.
+- Dr. Ardesh is a dual board-certified facial plastic and reconstructive surgeon who is well respected in his field.

 - He was educated at several highly acclaimed institutions (the University of North Carolina, University of Minnesota, and University of Washington) and brings a fresh aesthetic vision to LA.